sarthak83/capgemini-interview-solution/README.md

 Step definitions is where all the Gherkin lines in `.feature` file is implemented.
 If we run the feature file, the cucumber -JVM gives all the pending step definitions which can be used as a starting point. <br/>

-In this case I have only one StepDef called **HotelBookingStepDefs.java**
+In this case I have only one StepDef called **HotelBookingStepDefs.java**.
+There has to be a matching step defenitions for each step in *.feature file.
+When Junit runs the cucumber tests, it first looks for feature file and then maps it to corresponding step defenitions. <br/>

+I create an Object of HomePage.java and do all the operations on it in HotelBookingStepDefs.java. <br/>

 ## Test Runner